OpenWIS/openwis-documentation/_posts/2016-05-12-OpenWIS-Technical-Committee-2016-May.md

 		12. RG - Could we use the cloud servers set up by MF, where it could be a semi-permanent installation and everyone can have a look?
 		13. DW - Can we push data to that?
 		14. RG - Yes, absolutely.
-		15. A-OWIS-TC-2016-41: RG - Give MGo/LM access to the MF cloud servers.
-OWIS-A
+		15. ACT-OWIS-TC-2016-41: RG - Give MGo/LM access to the MF cloud servers.
+OWIS-ACT
-		16. A-OWIS-TC-2016-42: MGo/LM Set up OpenWIS v4 on the MF cloud servers, by the next TC if possible.
-OWIS-A
+		16. ACT-OWIS-TC-2016-42: MGo/LM Set up OpenWIS v4 on the MF cloud servers, by the next TC if possible.
+OWIS-ACT
 3. **How everyone set up their development environment (feedback need to assess if anything further need to be done to on-boarding developers).**
 	1. OL - we're currently working through the set up of SSO.
 We're using the MF scripts and the MGo instructions; some initial hurdles, but we're getting there.
 4. **Review the status of Action items from last meeting.**